Kabacan: History

-Kabacan got its name from the word “ka-abacan” which means the source of abundance.
+Kabacan got its name from the word "ka-abacan" which means the source of abundance.
 People from far-flung barangays used to come to this place and, upon returning home, they brought with them many commodities of their livelihood.

 The municipality of Kabacan was a barrio of the municipal district of Pikit before its creation as a district political body.
 It was created as a regular municipality by virtue of Executive Order No. 82 dated August 18, 1947, issued by President Manuel Roxas of the Republic of the Philippines.

 Growth was gradual under the domain of Datu Mantawil; that influx of settlers from Luzon and Visayas arrived in the 1930s.
 This was made so when the McLareen family sold its hacienda to Jose Yulo Alano, Rafael Alunan and party who organize a company under the cooperate name of Rio Grande Estate.
 The company became the people's place of business and social center.
-Recognizing his immense power and leadership over the area, the provincial governor of Cotabato organizes the Kabacan into a Municipal District with Datu Mantawil its first mayor in 1935.
+Recognizing his immense power and leadership over the area, the provincial governor of Cotabato organizes the Kabacan into a Municipal District with Esteban Somera Abellera Sr. its first mayor in 1935.

 World War II

 After the Japanese landing on Davao, the Miura Detachment then proceeded to advance towards Kabacan but had to struggle fighting the remaining Filipino-American resistance.
 Soon, they succeed in capturing Kabacan on May 3, 1942.

 The Rio Grande Rubber Estate was sold by the Filipino Incorporators to the Japanese Imperial Government.
 It became the site for the provisional municipal government with Cenon Doctolero as the appointed mayor.
 The Japanese garrison was attacked October 25, 1942, by guerrilla forces under U.S. Lieut.
 Col. Wendell Fertig.
 During a fourteen-day siege sixty-eight of the seventy-six Japanese garrison were killed.
 Only the arrival of reinforcements saved the garrison and caused the guerrillas to withdraw.

-Currently, Kabacan is known as an Ilocano-speaking area since 65% of its population are Ilocano immigrants.
+Currently, Kabacan is known as an Ilocano-speaking area since 65% of its population Ilocano immigrants and their native born descendants.

+Partial inclusion to the Bangsamoro

+In 2019, seven barangays were among the 63 in the province which became part of the Special Geographic Area of the newly created Bangsamoro, after having the affirmative vote won to join the autonomous region in a plebiscite held on February 6.
+Nanga-an, Simbuhay, and Sanggadong were among the 39 in the province that unsuccessfully voted for the inclusion in the Autonomous Region in Muslim Mindanao in 2001, while the other four were proposed to be part of the Bangsamoro, which replaced ARMM by virtue of Republic Act No. 11054.

+In 2023, the Bangsamoro Parliament approved the creation of eight new municipalities in the area.
+Those barangays were organized into Old Kaabakan (Bangsamoro Autonomy Act No. 44) following ratification in a plebiscite on April 13, 2024.